 Most good things don't come easy.
 This is one of those things.
 It's a trade-off, and for the right person, it's worth it.”

-Whenever we do the Deep Dive series, the tricky part is keeping the interviewee unidentifiable while giving you as much information as possible to work off of.
+Whenever we do the Deep Dive series, the tricky part is keeping the confidential stuff out while giving you as much information as possible to work off of.
+I hope you enjoyed, we have more are on the way!

 Talk soon, and Happy Mother’s Day!!